 Please read the Contact/Order page before asking for prices, shipping information or the address.

 A few years ago Garlicana did an online presentation for the Culinary Breeding Network’s Winter Vegetable Sagra.
 There was a whole week of presentations on garlic available here.
-Also, barring any unforeseen problems like catastrophic wildfires, health problems, etc. i am planning on attending the Culinary Breeding Network’s Variety Showcase event in the big bustling city of Portland on 8 Sept.
+Also, barring any unforeseen problems i am planning on attending the Culinary Breeding Network’s Sagra Del Radicchio event on December 8th.